pamlane/streamsx.documentation/docs/beamrunner/io.md

 For example, if a bucket named `MyBucket` contains objects named `top.txt` and `dir/nested.txt`, the object storage system shows these objects together in the list of objects in `MyBucket`.
 In Beam, the URIs `s3://MyBucket/foo.txt` and `s3://MyBucket/dir/nested.txt` refer to these two objects, but Beam also considers `s3://MyBucket/dir/` to be a logical directory that contains a resource named `nested.txt`.

+You can use the [FileStreamSample sample application](../objstor) to learn how to use IBM Cloud object storage for file input and output.
 For more information about managing file systems and resources with Beam, see the [Beam I/O documentation](https://beam.apache.org/documentation/sdks/javadoc/2.4.0/org/apache/beam/sdk/io/package-summary.html).

 ### Creating an IBM Cloud Object Storage service

 If you have not already done so, you must create a Cloud Object Storage service and bucket.

-1. On the IBM Cloud [catalog](https://console.bluemix.net/catalog) main menu (under Infrastructure), click **Storage**.
+1. On the IBM Cloud [catalog](https://console.bluemix.net/catalog) main menu, click **Infrastructure**.
-1. Click **Object Storage**.
+1. From the Infrastructure page, click **Storage > Object Storage**.
-1. Change the Service name to something meaningful to you or leave the default name.
+1. Change the Service name to something meaningful to you or leave the default name. pam - I didn't get a service name field or pricing plan option.
+I had to click "Order storage".
 1. For **Pricing Plan**, click **Lite**.
 1. Click **Create**.
-IBM Cloud will return you to the Dashboard while the service is provisioned.
+The Dashboard is displayed while the service is provisioned.
-1. Once provisioned, click on your object storage service in the Dashboard to open the **Buckets** page for the service.
+1. After the service is provisioned, click your object storage service in the dashboard to open the **Buckets** page for the service.
 1. Click **Create Bucket**.
-1. Provide a unique bucket name (e.g., username-beam-bucket), resiliency, location, and storage class.
+1. Provide a unique bucket name (for example, `username-beam-bucket`), resiliency, location, and storage class.
-1. Click **Create**
+1. Click **Create**.

-### Setting up credentials for the service
+### Setting up credentials for the Object Storage service

-To use the storage service from Beam applications, you must specify the IBM Cloud service credentials.
+To use the storage service from Beam applications, you must specify the Object Storage service credentials.
 Since the `s3` FileSystem is based on AWS object storage, you will need to create credentials with Hash Message Authentication Code (HMAC) keys in your service.

 1. On the service page, click **Service credentials**.
 1. Create a credential by clicking **New credential**.